top of page

 Our Personal Development Curriculum intends to:

-To enable pupils to make effective choices,
+Enable pupils to make effective choices.

-To develop into positive citizens of modern-day Britain.
+Develop pupils into positive citizens of modern-day Britain.

 Why Learn Personal Development?

 Personal Development (PD) equips pupils to live healthy, safe, productive, capable, responsible and balanced lives.
-It encourages them to be enterprising and supports them in making effective transitions, positive learning and career choices and in achieving economic wellbeing.
-A critical component of PD education is providing opportunities for children and young people to reflect on and clarify their own values and attitudes and explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.
+It encourages them to be enterprising and supports them in making effective transitions, positive learning and career choices and in achieving economic well-being.
+A critical component of PD education is providing opportunities for children and young people to reflect on and clarify their own values and attitudes and explore the complex, and sometimes conflicting, range of values and attitudes they encounter now and in the future.
 Personal Development education helps pupils to cope with the changes at puberty, introduces them to a wider world and enables them to make an active contribution to their communities.

 This aspect of our curriculum is delivered by class teachers with specialist input and assemblies where appropriate.

 Personal Development offers explicit and implicit learning opportunities based on key themes that are considered throughout all key stages.
 Different teaching methods are used, such as direct teaching, discussion and debate, research, books, stories, visiting speakers and workshops.
-The schemes of work and lessons are planned to implement the curriculum intent and are flexible, reflecting pupils’ needs with adaptations to take on board pupils and parental feedback, ideas and topical issues in society.
+The schemes of work and lessons are planned to implement the curriculum intent and are flexible, reflecting pupils’ needs, with adaptations to take on board pupils and parental feedback, ideas and topical issues in society.

 During Key Stage 1 pupils learn about themselves as developing individuals and as members of their communities, building on their own experiences and on the early learning goals for personal, social and emotional development.

 Throughout the Primary Phase, each class uses a large Personal Development journal to evidence our curriculum.
-The core themes of the curriculum are Health and Wellbeing, Relationships and Living in the Wider World.
+The core themes of the curriculum are Health and Well-being, Relationships and Living in the Wider World.

-1. Health and Wellbeing:
+1. Health and Well-being:

-Pupils learn about Healthy Lifestyles: physical wellbeing, mental health, ourselves growing and changing, keeping safe; drugs, alcohol, tobacco and vaping.
+Pupils learn about Healthy Lifestyles: physical well-being, mental health, ourselves growing and changing, keeping safe; drugs, alcohol, tobacco and vaping.

 They learn the basic rules and skills for keeping themselves healthy and safe and for behaving well.
 They have opportunities to show they can take some responsibility for themselves and their environment.